History of Orlando, Florida

 The Orange County Regional History Center is located in the "Heart of the Community" in downtown Orlando.
 This state-of-the-art venue brings history to life though audio and visual presentations, hands-on exhibits, education programs and special events.

 Enter into the historic, 1927 former Orange County Courthouse for your journey through time.
-Your first stop is Orientation Theater.
 Set as a Florida back porch, you can relax in a rocker while being surrounded by the sights and sounds of Central Florida.
 Discover the beautiful flora, fauna and rock formations - Natural Environment.
 And probe the famous Winter Park sinkhole - a natural disaster.
 Step back 12,000 years into the lives of the First Peoples, Paleo-Indians.
 Wander through a Timucuan village where natives are boarding a canoe.
 Witness a First Contact while a young woman inspects the contents of a Spaniard's lifeboat that has washed ashore.
 Jump into the 1800s and explore an early Florida Pioneer Cracker home.
 Sample household items and the comfort of a mattress filled with Spanish moss, and spy a teenage ritual "Taffy Pull" in progress.
 Share a campfire with early Florida cattlemen as they spin tales about Florida's early Cattle industry days.
 Be sure to try one of their saddles on for size.
 Get the juice on Florida's best-known industry.
 Spend time with some Citrus pickers - right in the grove while they work.
 Close out the century with a railroad car making a stop in the Port of Sanford.
 Inspect different modes of Transportation of the day.
-Roar into the 1920s with Model-T travelers in Tourism, a Tin Can Tourist Camp.
+Roar into the 1950s in Destination Florida: Tourism Before Disney.
 Be dwarfed under the wing of a WWII Bomber, and learn how some of the best flyers in Aviation, from WWII pilots to NASA astronauts, were trained in Central Florida.
 Be there for The Day We Changed, the arrival of Walt Disney World, and witness how the area was impacted.
 Test your knowledge of famous Central Florida people, places and activities inside the orange Dome.
 Expanding over two floors, the Dome features over 150 unique icons - everything from the slow moving manatee to the high-powered space shuttle.

 Enjoy everything this unique setting has to offer - history, concerts, festivals, lunching under the shade of a tall cypress tree or splashing in the pop-jet fountains in Heritage Square, a beautiful park and plazas.
 The History Center is wheelchair accessible.